vitessio/arewefastyet/docs/arewefastyet_macrobench_run.md

 ### Options

 ```
       --db-database string                      Database to use.
       --db-host string                          Hostname of the database
       --db-password string                      Password to authenticate the database.
       --db-user string                          User used to connect to the database
   -h, --help                                    help for run
+      --macrobench-sysbench-executable string
+      --macrobench-workload-path string
 ```

 ### Options inherited from parent commands